top of page

 Jessica Palomino

-Co-founder | Director of Public Relations | Board of Directors
+Co-founder | Director of Animal Care & Public Relations

 Then the (possibly) obvious-- Jessica has always loved animals, from a very young age.
 She started her animal rescue work through kitten and bird fostering... before it escalated into pigs and goats!
 Her favorite part of being a director is being able to spend time with the animals at the sanctuary.